The 3 R’s of Leadership ~ Reflection, Relationships & Resiliency

 While I am sure Mr. Bennett is right about the corporate bottom-line, I’m more concerned about the frustrations and anxieties of so many employees as they try to do their best work under the ever-increasing stressful circumstances common in today’s workplaces.

-Living and acting from the 3 R’s requires a leader’s ability to shift attention from the ubiquitous bottom-line and redirect towards these three priorities:
+Living and acting from the 3 R’s requires a leader’s ability to shift attention from common bottom-line thinking and redirect towards these three priorities:

 Reflection